Five Tips to Get Your Estate Plan In Order Now

 There are lots of reasons people don’t have an estate plan.
 They don’t have the time, they don’t think anything will happen to them or they think they don’t have enough assets to warrant one.

-The last will and testament spells out how to distribute your assets when you die, allows you to name guardians for your children and an executor to manage your estate.
-Without it your estate could end up in probate court for years.
+The last will and testament spells out how to distribute your assets when you die, allows you to name guardians for your children, and names an executor to manage your estate.
+Without it, your heirs could end up in probate court for years.

 A financial power of attorney names who will take care of your finances, pay your bills and make financial decisions for you if you become incapacitated.

-To create a will and estate plan you have two options: work with a trust and estate attorney to draft the documents or you can leverage technology to DIY.
-There are several websites that will help you create these legal documents.
+To create a will and estate plan, you have two options: work with a trust and estate attorney to draft the documents, or you can leverage technology to DIY.
+Several websites will help you create these legal documents.

 2. Plan for your digital footprint